 - Not good for cooking small portions

-If you’re looking for a comfortable barrel grill that has plenty to offer while still being in a comfortable price range, the Char-Broil Gourmet 800 is for you.
+If you’re looking for a great barrel charcoal grill that has plenty to offer while still being in a comfortable price range, the Char-Broil Gourmet 800 is for you.

-With 840 sq. inches of cooking surface alone, two grates with adjustable height, a temperature gauge, hooks and shelves, this grill offers it all at a rather affordable price.
+With 840 sq. inches of grilling surface, two grates with adjustable height, a temperature gauge, hooks and shelves, this grill offers it all at a rather affordable price.

-Luckily, that’s about the only difficult thing when it comes to this grill, as it’s easy to use and, even better, easy to assemble.
+Luckily, that’s about the only con when it comes to this grill, as it’s easy to use and, even better, easy to assemble.

-With enough room to cook 20 hamburger patties at the same time, this grill sure is a champ when it comes to getting the most bang from your buck!
+With enough room to cook 20 hamburger patties at the same time, this charcoal grill sure is a champ when it comes to getting the most bang for your buck!

 - Very large